loda-lang/loda-programs/programs/oeis/list6.md

 * [A308901](http://oeis.org/A308901) ([L09 program](308/A308901.asm)): Lexicographically earliest overlap-free binary sequence.
 * [A309057](http://oeis.org/A309057) ([L34 program](309/A309057.asm)): a(0) = 1; a(2*n) = 3*a(n), a(2*n+1) = a(n).
 * [A309074](http://oeis.org/A309074) ([L03 program](309/A309074.asm)): a(0) = 1; a(2*n) = 4*a(n), a(2*n+1) = a(n).
+* [A309075](http://oeis.org/A309075) ([L06 program](309/A309075.asm)): Total number of black cells after n iterations of Langton's ant with two ants on the grid placed side-by-side on neighboring squares and initially looking in the same direction.
 * [A309093](http://oeis.org/A309093) ([L04 program](309/A309093.asm)): The analog of A309077(n), but allowing fractional powers.
 * [A309097](http://oeis.org/A309097) ([L30 program](309/A309097.asm)): Number of partitions of n avoiding the partition (4,2,1).
 * [A309118](http://oeis.org/A309118) ([L11 program](309/A309118.asm)): Number of tiles added at iteration n when successively, layer by layer, building a symmetric patch of a rhombille tiling around a central star of six rhombs.